The Massachusetts Collective - NIL initiative

 Re: The Massachusetts Collective - NIL initiative

-This is what all these people wanted in college sports I guess.
-Endless transfers and professionalized college sports.
-Wheeeeee!!!69MG wrote: ↑Fri Apr 19, 2024 2:55 pm Just so we know what is happening at some P5 schools.
+69MG wrote: Fri Apr 19, 2024 2:55 pm Just so we know what is happening at some P5 schools.
 Congrats to Cal - it looks like he'll be able to pay whatever he wants to attract/keep players.
 From ESPN.com:

 At Arkansas, Calipari will reportedly have the NIL assistance of deep-pocketed boosters, such as Dallas Cowboys owner Jerry Jones, Tyson Foods chief financial officer John Tyson and the Walton family, which owns Walmart.